kubevious/kubevious/README.md

 - <a href="https://kubevious.io/docs/features/rules-engine/" target="_blank">Rules Engine</a> provides an intuitive policy language for custom extensions of validation logic using a JavaScript-like if-then-else syntax.

 ## Investigate
-- <a href="https://kubevious.io/docs/features/time-machine/" target="_blank">Time Machine</a> lets you travel back in time and see why the application broke, at which point of time and extract working manifests to recover.
-Time Machine also keeps track of changes that are intrinsically happening by k8s operators.
+- <a href="https://kubevious.io/docs/features/time-machine/" target="_blank">Time Machine</a> lets you travel back in time, investigate cluster configuration and state, audit applications, root cause outages, and recover good and working manifests.
+Time Machine works by extracting resources directly from the Kubernetes API server, meaning that it keeps track of all changes, including ones made by k8s operators.
 ![Kubevious Time Machine](https://kubevious.io/static/452c7f6c9960b3dedfd41baea7567ee6/3f20e/time-machine-active.png)

 - <a href="https://kubevious.io/docs/features/search-engine/" target="_blank">Search Engine</a> is a like full-text search engine to find and return Kubernetes manifests matching various search criteria.